Are You Moving To Idaho?

 Cost of living

 Idaho is a state of great natural beauty.
 The state has a strong and diversified economy with many job opportunities.
-The state also has a very low crime rate.
-The education system is average and the cost of living is low.
+The state also has a very low crime rate and the education system is average.

 An expat moving to Idaho will happily find an outdoor wonderland.
 The state’s natural beauty is breathtaking and the landscape deserves to be called a gem.
 Other than the climate the city has a low cost of living which makes it an even better place to live.
 The state of Idaho is the perfect place for outdoor recreation and the people you meet will bear witness to that.
 Most people in Idaho own their homes and agriculture is still a major part of their economy.

 Idaho is not the richest place in the country but there are some necks of the woods where you can live very well.
 Most people will judge the area they are going to be living on standards such as cost of living, home prices, rental rates, and safety.
 Based on the above factors, the best places to live in Idaho include Boise, Moscow, Sun Valley, Sugar City, Meridian, Ketchum, Eagle, Ammon, Hailey, Garden City, Pocatello, Idaho Falls, Rexburg, Hayden, and St. Anthony.